EcoExtreML/STEMMUS_SCOPE_Processing/docs/bmi.md

 ## grpc4bmi

 A [Docker image is available](https://ghcr.io/ecoextreml/stemmus_scope-grpc4bmi) in which the model as well as the Python BMI have been wrapped in a container.
-This allows communication with a STEMMUS_SCOPE BMI through [grpc4bmi](https://grpc4bmi.readthedocs.io/en/latest/).
+The Docker image is created using the Docker file [here](https://github.com/EcoExtreML/STEMMUS_SCOPE_Processing/blob/main/Dockerfile) and allows communication with a STEMMUS_SCOPE BMI through [grpc4bmi](https://grpc4bmi.readthedocs.io/en/latest/).

 Doing so avoids the needs to install PyStemmusScope yourself, only Docker/apptainer and a python environment with grpc4bmi are required.
+Please note you should not specify `DockerImage` or `ExeFilePath` in the config file if you are using the grpc4bmi interface.

 A demonstration is available [here](notebooks/grpc4bmi_demo.ipynb)